SlithyMatt/x16-xci/example/APPENDIX.md

 end_anim
 ```

 The first trigger is for "using" the front door.
-If the avatar is near the door, we go to one of the levels that take place in front of the house ([1:1](#zone-1-level-1) or [2:6](##zone-2-level-6)).
+If the avatar is near the door, the ```door``` sound effect is played and we go to one of the levels that take place in front of the house ([1:1](#zone-1-level-1) or [2:6](##zone-2-level-6)).
 As we'll see later in the game, we can come back to this level after having driven away and then back to the house.
 This can only happen if the ```got_screwdriver``` state is true, so that decides which level we go to when going through the front door, as each of those levels has a different placement of the car sprites and different destination levels when driving away.
 There is also a subsequence in case the avatar is still standing by the kitchen doorway, and the player is informed that they can't reach the door from there.

 ```
 tool_trigger look  0 8  1 18